Nadine Dorries: Reality TV and temporary suspension

-Early in November 2012, it was announced that Dorries had agreed to appear in I'm a Celebrity...
-Get Me Out of Here.
+Early in November 2012, it was announced that Dorries had agreed to appear on I'm a Celebrity...
+Get Me Out of Here!.
 Other Conservatives objected to her decision and her constituents were "overwhelmingly negative" on local radio.
 Neither the Conservative chief whip, Sir George Young, nor the chairman of the Mid Bedfordshire Conservative Association were informed of her absence from Parliament.
 The Conservative Party suspended Dorries from the party whip on 6 November, after her confirmation that she was planning to be absent from Parliament.
 John Lyon, the Parliamentary Commissioner for Standards, received a complaint about her behaviour.

 The series began on 11 November 2012, but on 21 November, Dorries became the first contestant to be voted off the show.
 On 27 November Dorries met Sir George Young, who asked her to rebuild her relationship with the party.
 She then sat as an independent MP, but continued to deny the whip had been withdrawn, stating it had merely been suspended.

 On 8 May 2013, Dorries regained the Conservative whip without any conditions having been applied.
 George Osborne reportedly objected to her regaining the parliamentary whip, while commentators speculated that, should she not be readmitted, Dorries might join UKIP, which had made gains from the Conservatives in the previous week's local elections.
 Peter Oborne observed at this point that Dorries had still not declared the amount she was paid for her appearance on I'm a Celebrity... in the register of members interests, last published on 22 April, despite her promise to do so.

-Shortly after regaining the whip, Dorries floated the idea of joint Conservative-UKIP candidates at the next general election in 2015, with herself as such a candidate.
+Shortly after regaining the whip, Dorries floated the idea of joint Conservative–UKIP candidates at the next general election in 2015, with herself as such a candidate.
 "This is not party policy and it's not going to happen", a Conservative Party spokesman told the Press Association.

 Following the publication of a report by the Standards Committee on 11 November 2013, Dorries apologised in the House of Commons to her fellow MPs for two errors of judgement.
 Her confidentiality agreement with ITV over her fee for appearing on I'm A Celebrity... had led to her refusing to disclose the information to Kathryn Hudson, the parliamentary commissioner for standards.
 In so doing, she had broken the MP's code of conduct.
 The all-party standards committee said that she should never have agreed to such a clause in her contract.
 In addition, Dorries had falsely claimed that payment for eight pieces of work in the media did not need to be declared as they were made to Averbrook, her company, rather than to herself directly.
 Andy McSmith, writing in The Independent at the beginning of December 2013, said that Dorries had finally disclosed her income (amounting to £20,228 in total) from appearing on I'm a Celebrity... in the register of members' interests.